 Have your cell phone nearby (both of you) so that your therapist can call you to trouble shoot (reschedule, complete session by phone, move to another video conference platform) if there is a technological glitch.
 During this covid time there more bandwidth challenges than there were previously (though Irene has been pleasantly surprised how well online connectivity is working given the surge in businesses going online!).
 This is especially the case for sessions between 7-10 pm.
 So do have your cell phone near–just in case.

 An ethernet cable that connects your computer or laptop directly to your modem often enhances quality of the call.

-- To use this medium you need to have tolerance for the occasional technological blip.
-While the technology is much! more reliable than it was even a few short years ago, there is the occasional poor connection.
-Often hanging up and starting again makes for a better connection the second time.
+To use this medium you need to have tolerance for the occasional technological blip.
+While the technology is much more reliable than it was even a few short years ago, there is the occasional poor connection.
+Often stopping and starting again makes for a better connection the second time.

 Things You Should Know

 The first session may be a bit rocky as you get used to the medium.
 Occasionally video counselling is not a good medium and that will become clear after the first two or three sessions.

 - Ideally you’ll sit side-by-side using one screen.
 However if COVID-19, or the tension in your relationship, means it’ll be challenging to sit side-by-side then feel free to use different devices in different rooms/locations.

 When you sit side-by-side please do not sit so that one of you sits forward of the other.
 This really throws the balance off.

 If you use a lap top please have it on a counter in front of you, or on a pile of books, so that the screen is level with your faces (ie., not on your lap).
 This is to help with eye contact between you and your therapist.

 You should sit in a well lit area, facing a light source, i.e, not with your back to a window.